Your cart

 After an hour, take your dough from the fridge, add a very small amount of oil into the shallow section of the heated pan and place the dough in.
 Use a sharp blade to add a few deep cuts to the top.

-Bake at 250 degrees for 30 minutes with the lid on.
-After 30 minutes, remove the lid and bake for a further 15 mins.
+Bake at 235 degrees for 30 minutes with the lid on.
+After 30 minutes, remove the lid, turn the oven down to 220 and bake for a further 15 mins.
 If it gets darker than you would like, you can cover with foil.

 Once the bake is finished, turn off and open the oven but don't remove the bread just yet.
 Allowing it to cool within the oven will ensure the crust stays lovely and crunchy.